Quick – can you tell me the most cost-effective way to get security, companionship and entertainment on your farm?

 At the very least, you’ll need:

 – a bag of whatever the dog has been eating and (if necessary) a bag of whatever you’ll be switching him to.
-Because we have a lab and a pit bull, we get a dog food meant for large breeds

-or ceramic food and water dishes of appropriate size (I like stainless steel – durable and easy to clean!)
+– stainless steel or ceramic food and water dishes of appropriate size (I like stainless steel – durable and easy to clean!)

 – baby gates if you don’t use a crate

 Okay, so what if you don’t know what the dog has been eating?
 Yes, that’s possible.
 The answer is that you will have a few days of gastric upset – diarrhea and vomiting.

 Dogs like a predictable diet just as much as they like predictable rules.

 If this is the situation, ask your vet for some probiotics to keep things running smoothly.